 - Make your bed

-If you want to take things even one step further, you can add tasks that will help your day run a bit more smoothly.
+If you want to take things one step further, add tasks that will help your day run a bit more smoothly.

 - Dinner prep